Gravitational waves from cosmic strings for pedestrians: Fundamental-mode contributions

 The GW spectra obtained with the above formulae are shown in in Figs.~\ref{fig:RR1} and \ref{fig:RR2} for different parts of parameter space.
 The different characteristic frequencies and features of the spectra are discussed below.
 Before turning to this discussion, we would like to point out that our analytical expressions lead to an improvement over those found in Ref.~\cite{Sousa_2020} as can be seen in the plots when comparing the analytical results to our fully numerical calculation described in Section \ref{subsec:Numerical}.
 We quantify the deviation of the analytical from the numerical spectrum in our plots in terms of $\delta_\Omega$, defined as

 In particular, our spectra capture the transition from the plateau to the high-frequency part of the spectrum better, as can be seen in the right panel of Fig.~\ref{fig:RR_Zoom_1}.
-In the left panel, one can also observe that our analytical expression for the spectrum goes to zero at a frequency $f_{\rm rr}^{\rm min}$ as does the numerically calculated spectrum, while the result found in Ref.~\cite{Sousa_2020} extends to arbitrarily low frequencies.
+In the left panel, one can also observe that our analytical expression for the spectrum goes to zero at a frequency $f_{\rm rr}^{\rm min}$ as does the numerically calculated spectrum. {The result found in Ref.~\cite{Sousa_2020} extends, in principle, to arbitrarily low frequencies and needs to be cut off by hand.
+In Ref.~\cite{Sousa_2020}, this cutoff was implicitly given and can be shown to evaluate to the same value of $f_{\rm rr}^{\rm min}$ as derived here in the following.
+Nonetheless, this still leads to large deviations between the numerical spectra and those computed in Ref.~\cite{Sousa_2020} close to the minimum frequency.
 Finally, our expressions are applicable in the case of very low string tensions $G\mu\lesssim 10^{-20}$ and reproduce the numerical spectra as can be seen in Fig.~\ref{fig:RR2}.
-The analytical expressions of Ref.~\cite{Sousa_2020}, on the other hand, turn negative and, therefore, unphysical in this part of parameter space. \\\\
+The analytical expressions of Ref.~\cite{Sousa_2020}, on the other hand, turn negative and, therefore, unphysical in this part of parameter space.} {The reason their spectrum turns negative lies in the boundaries of the integral over GW emission times.
+Our integral runs from $x_{\rm rr}^{\rm start}$ to $x_{\rm rr}^{\rm end}=x_r^{\rm eq}$ or, correspondingly, from the scale scale factor $a_{\rm rr}^{\rm start}(f)$ to $a_{\rm eq}$.
+By construction, our spectrum is only non-vanishing if $a_{\rm rr}^{\rm start}(f)< a_{\rm eq}$, which is explicitly ensured by the occurring Heaviside functions.
+In \cite{Sousa_2020}, the integration runs from $a_{\rm min}=a_0\left(2H_0 \Omega_r^{1/2}(1+\chi_r)t_{\rm ini}\right)^{1/2}$ to $a_{\rm eq}$.}\footnote{{The expression $a_{\rm min}/a_0$ in \cite{Sousa_2020} is given for $t_{\rm ini} = t_{\rm fric}= t_{\rm Pl}/G\mu^2$, which we have adapted to make it applicable to the case of general $t_{\rm ini}$ considered here.}} {For sufficiently small values of $G\mu$ and large values of $t_{\rm ini}$, it is clear that $a_{\rm ini}>a_{\rm eq}$, independently of the considered frequency.
+Indeed, this causes the spectrum of \cite{Sousa_2020} to turn negative for the parameter point chosen in Fig.~\ref{fig:RR2}.} \\\\

 \textbf{Discussion of the spectrum:} Next, let us discuss the characteristics of the spectrum, first the minimum and maximum frequencies $f_{\rm rr}^{\rm min/max}$, between which the spectrum is non-vanishing.
 From \eqref{eq:Orr1}, it is obvious that these frequencies are reached when